-- Excellent knowledge of the latest trends and developments, distribution channels, and market players in the EU in the home decorations markets. - Fully acquainted with the latest supply chain issues in the home decorations market and related innovations. - Profound knowledge of regulations and buyer requirements, including Corporate Social Responsibility in the European home decorations sector. - Adequate knowledge on relevant aspects related to home decorations, especially natural fiber products production in developing countries. - Consulting experience in exporting to the European market of home decorations (at least five years of experience within the last ten years). - B2B marketing and promotion (consultancy) experience for exports to the European market, or (consultancy for) imports into the European market in one of the sectors covered by the project (at least three years of experience in the last eight years). - Production and supply chain management experience in the home decorations sector (at least five years of experience in the last ten years). - Individual coaching/training/advisory experience of home decorations companies in the field of market prospects, production process (incl. environmental, social, quality and safety standards), products, pricing, sales promotion, logistics, communication, export knowledge, market knowledge, R&D capacity, company management, finance (at least five years of experience in the last ten years). - Experience in coaching and providing trainings through a train-the-trainer concept (at least two years of experience within the last five years). - Experience in coaching of companies by using distance guidance techniques like e-mail and skype (at least three years of experience within the last five years). - Experience with conducting trainings and workshops in developing countries in the English language regarding export marketing and management of home decorations (at least 200 hours of experience during the last five years).
+- P.1.Consulting experience in exporting to the European Food or Cosmetics market of seaweed derivatives (at least five years of experience within the last ten years). - P.2.B2B marketing and promotion (consultancy) experience for exports to the European market, or (consultancy for) imports into the European market in one of the sectors covered by the project (at least three years of experience in the last eight years). - P.3.
+Production and supply chain management in seaweed processing (at least three years of experience in the last eight years). - P.4.Individual coaching/training/advisory experience of seaweed processing companies in the field of market prospects, production process (incl. environmental, social, quality and safety standards), products, pricing, sales promotion, logistics, communication, export knowledge, market knowledge, R&D capacity, company management, finance (at least three years of experience in the last five years). - P.5.
+Experience in coaching of companies by using distant guidance techniques like e-mail and skype (at least three years of experience within the last five years). - P.6.
+Experience with conducting trainings and workshops in developing countries in the English language regarding export marketing and management for seaweed sector (at least 50 hours of experience during the last five years).